3kh0/ext-remover/README.md

 2. Navigate to `chrome://extensions`.
 3. Click on an extension that YOU installed from the Chrome Web Store > Details.
 4. In the URL bar, copy the string of letters and numbers after the `/?id=`.
-5. Click "View in Chrome Web Store" and spam the escape key.
-If it loads into Chrome Webstore try again, if it is a blank screen click the bookmarklet.
+5. Click "View in Chrome Web Store" and spam-press the escape key.
+If it loads into Chrome Webstore try again; if it is a blank screen, click the bookmarklet.
-5. Paste the ID of the extension into the prompt separated by commas.
+5. Paste the ID of the extension into the prompt, separated by commas.

 If you close the tab, the exploit will stop working.